julianes10/rkqrg/README.md

 Once you put roms on folders, if emulator has been installed (from core or main setup or optional package), after a reboot, the games will be available from GUI.

 ## Setup kodi
-TODO
+See addon services

 ## Miscelaneous settings

 Automount with usb stick label. https://github.com/six-k/automount-usb.git Include in this repo as submodule.
-Run it with sudo ./CONFIGURE.sh For transmission daemon setings remember
+Run it with sudo ./CONFIGURE.sh For transmission daemon setings remember just install apt-get install transmmission-daemon
+And tune in etc the setting or copy the one in this repo

 ### Sharing files form USB disk with nfs
 #### Mount usb disk with bind